-- Initiate a service delivery review to identify the possible impacts of accommodating the increased development and urban expansion in Caledonia. - Winter control program review and possible anti-icing program expansion. - Continue to look for program improvements and service delivery efficiencies through improved technologies and potential software applications. - Complete the Oneida building-roof replacement. - Complete the Dunnville overhead door retrofit project. - Continued implementation of replacement and new roadside safety barrier devices in accordance with priorities identified in the Roadside Safety Audit. - Continue to look for opportunities to improve the County's sidewalk infrastructure to meet AODA requirements.
+- Develop a long-term strategy for County-wide winter maintenance (materials, equipment, routes) in response to the accelerated conversion of granular roads. - Develop a winter maintenance service delivery model in response to County-wide development and future urban expansion, in particular for Caledonia. - Review the current winter control program and possible anti-icing program expansion. - Continue to look for program improvements and service delivery efficiencies through improved technologies and potential software applications.

+- Continued implementation of replacement and new roadside safety barrier devices in accordance with priorities identified in the Roadside Safety Audit. - Continue to look for opportunities to improve the County's sidewalk infrastructure to meet AODA requirements.